 Run OCR

-This guide shows how to deploy the LightOnOCR-2-1B model on Exoscale Dedicated Inference and use it to extract text from images such as invoices, receipts, forms, and scanned documents.
+This guide deploys LightOnOCR-2-1B on Dedicated Inference and uses it to pull text out of images: invoices, receipts, forms, and scanned documents.

-LightOnOCR-2-1B is a lightweight multilingual vision-language model purpose-built for OCR.
-It supports 11 languages and handles tables, multi-column layouts, and math notation.
+LightOnOCR-2-1B is a small multilingual vision-language model built for OCR.
+It covers 11 languages and handles tables, multi-column layouts, and math notation.

 Prerequisites